chernivtsijs/made-in-ukraine/README.md

 # 🇺🇦 Made in Ukraine

-> Curating the best projects that were made and mainly contributed by Ukrainian developers
+> Curating the best projects that were made and heavily contributed to by Ukrainian developers

 ## Motivation